LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/kai-iwi/md/trend_popup.md

-# Diving deeper: how we calculate trends
+# How we calculate trends

 To understand if our water quality is truly improving or degrading, we look at long-term trends.
 In this report, we specifically calculate and focus on 15-year trends to include more monitoring sites that have a reliable, consistent length of data.
 If you are interested in exploring trends over 5, 10, or 20 years, you can visit the Land, Air, Water Aotearoa (LAWA) website.